isomerpages/seab-corp/_about-us/Career Opportunities.md

 Engagement, with at least 3 years of experience in supervising a team.</p>
 </li>
 <li>
-<p>Able to conduct facilitation, and communicate and engage different levels
+<p>Able to conduct facilitation, and communicate and engage different level
 of stakeholders.</p>
 </li>
 <li>